LupusSanctus/user-mngt-service/README.md

 Follow the instructions to run the project on your local machine for testing and/ or development.

 ### Prerequisites
-The service was developed using the following basic stack:
+The service was implemented using the following basic stack:
 1. JVM: corretto-17.0.5
 2. Gradle: 7.4.2
+3. Flyway: 0.7.0-1
-3. KotlinJpsPluginSettings: 1.7.21
+4. KotlinJpsPluginSettings: 1.7.21

 ### Starting the Application
 * ``gradle build``